-requires a list (white list) of HFC MAC addresses (and some related information) of AO customer CPEs per AO, at least two weeks prior to the potential installation and connection to the HFC network of a device on this list by the AO.
+Wyre requires a list (white list) of HFC MAC addresses (and some related information) of AO customer CPEs per AO, at least two weeks prior to the potential installation and connection to the Wyre HFC network of a device on this list by the AO.
 This implies that an upload mechanism and related process is foreseen to allow transfer of those lists on a regular basis.
-These HFC MAC addresses are configured in the NCP inventory databases with the default profile for each AO operator.
-Based on these HFC MAC addresses, authenticates devices before granting them access to the cable network.
+These HFC MAC addresses are configured in the Wyre NCP inventory databases with the default profile for each AO operator.
+Based on these HFC MAC addresses, Wyre authenticates devices before granting them access to the cable network.

 If the AO does not upload HFC MAC addresses upfront, the onsite technician or eventual self install procedures for the AO will fail.
-In that case, the AO CPE modem will be treated as a not provisioned modem and redirect to the self install portal when it tries to come online.
+In that case, the AO CPE modem will be treated as a not provisioned Wyre modem and redirect to the Wyre self install portal when it tries to come online.
 No further interaction will be possible in this case, until the AO has uploaded the HFC MAC address for this modem as described above.
 The upload time slot windows and the time periods between the upload of the modem list and the first moment in time such a modem can be become active in the network is described in the technical processes documents.